TangibleInc/docs/docs/pages/wordpress/create.md

 ?
 Project description
 ```

 It creates the project folder, and copies the contents of a starter template based on project type.
-It runs `npm install` for NPM packages, then `roll install` for module dependencies like Framework, Updater, and others for local development and testing.
+It runs `npm install` and `roll install` to prepare NPM packages and other dependencies like Framework and Updater .

 ```sh
 Create project "example"